jonhavbra87/fef-ca/README.md

 ## Contributing

-This is a Noroff semester project.
+This is a Noroff Courtse Assignemt for REACT.
 I appreciate a peer review if you got the time!

 ## Contact